littleredbutton/cloud_bbb/README.md

 For additional security, we recommend to disable directory listing, symlinks and any language interpreter such as php for the cache directory.

+Cached avatars are usually deleted as soon as the meeting ends.
+In cases the BBB server shuts down unexpected, we provide the `bbb:clear-avatar-cache` occ command (example use: `./occ bbb:clear-avatar-cache`).

 ## :bowtie: User guide